Abhay Patil: Politics

-Abhay Patil's political career began as a Karyakarta in Bharathiya Janata Party (BJP).
-Being endowed with natural skills of leadership, he rose quickly through the ranks of the cadre by the merit of his abilities and was promoted as the Ward Pramukh and later the Assembly election in-charge of Hire Bagewadi constituency in 1996.
-His first stint at electoral politics in 1999 from Hire Bagewadi was unsuccessful when he lost the Assembly election.
-However, having been nominated for the second time in 2004 from the same constituency, he won the election at the age of 35 and was one of the youngest first-generation members of the assembly in India.
-During 2005–07, he was appointed the National Vice President of Bharathiya Janata Party Yuva Morcha (BJYM), under the Presidentship of Sri.
-Dharmendra Pradhan (presently, the Hon.
-Minister for Petroleum and Skill Development).
+Abhay Patil's political career began as a Karyakarta in the Bharatiya Janata Party (BJP).
+He rose quickly through the ranks of the cadre and was promoted as the Ward Pramukh and later the Assembly election in-charge of Hire Bagewadi constituency in 1996.
+His first stint at electoral politics in 1999 from Hire Bagewadi was unsuccessful.
+However, having been nominated for the second time in 2004 from the same constituency, he won the election at the age of 35 and was one of the youngest first-generation Member of Legislative Assembly (MLA) in India.
+During 2005–07, he was appointed the National Vice President of Bharatiya Janata Yuva Morcha (BJYM), under the Presidentship of Dharmendra Pradhan (former Union Minister of Education).

-In 2008, he contested the Assembly elections from Belagavi Dakshin and won with a comfortable lead of 12990 votes.
-During his term as the MLA, he was appointed the Chairman of the Legislative Assembly's Estimate Committee for two separate terms during 2008-09 and 2012–13, by the Speaker of the Assembly.
-In 2013, he lost a third consecutive term as an MLA due to the split in the BJP party and lost the election with a narrow margin.
-However, his growing stature was reflected in his appointment as the Saha Sampark Pramukh of BJP Maha Sampark Abhiyaan of Karnataka's BJP unit..
-He won 2018 Assembly elections on 15 May 2018 with a thumping lead of 58692 votes.
-He also won 2023 Assembly elections making him 4th time MLA.
+In 2008, he contested the Assembly elections from Belagavi Dakshin and won with a comfortable lead of 12,990 votes.
+During his term as MLA, he was appointed the Chairman of the Legislative Assembly's Estimates Committee for two separate terms during 2008-09 and 2012–13 by the Speaker of the Assembly.
+In 2013, he lost his third consecutive MLA election by a narrow margin.
+He was appointed Saha Sampark Pramukh of BJP Maha Sampark Abhiyaan of Karnataka's BJP unit.
+He won the 2018 Assembly elections on 15 May 2018 with a thumping lead of 58692 votes.
+He also won the 2023 Assembly elections, winning a fourth term as an MLA.

-Social Leadership

-Abhay Patil is one of the most influential and inspirational youth leaders of the region and is the force behind numerous activities, movements, and events promoting Cultural, Educational, National, and Family Values for all sections of society cutting across barriers.

-Model Villages
+Work

-Abhay Patil launched 'Swaccha Abhiyaan' through 'Shramdaan' in Jaffarwadi and Hulikavi villages way back in 2006 as the first step in developing a Model village.
-Basic facilities such as Drinking water, Toilets, Roads, etc. were provided.
-Sri.
-B.S.
-Chandrashekhar, the Chairman of the Karnataka Legislative Council was impressed with the efforts during his visit and sanctioned solar lamps to every household in the Village of Hulikavi.
+Patil launched 'Swacchata Abhiyaan' through 'Shramdaan' in Jaffarwadi and Hulikavi villages in 2006, as the first step in developing a Model village.
+BS Chandrashekhar, Chairman of the Karnataka Legislative Council, was impressed with his efforts during a visit, and sanctioned solar lamps for every household in Hulikavi.